Sebsram/my_portfolio/README.md

 # my_portfolio :briefcase:

-In my portfolio, I will provide a walkthrough of all the projects I have worked on during the last few months on my data journey.
+In my portfolio, I will provide a walkthrough of all the projects I have worked on during the last few months on my learning journey.
 I will provide a short description of the projects itself and the tools used on each one of them.

 # Python and R :book: :
 | Project Name  | Description   | Tools Used    |